aweirdnerd/DIscovery-Manual/User-manual.md

 ### Bio

 A general overview of your background and interests.
-There are also specific text fields for Research Interests and Teaching Summary, which appear on the Grants and Teaching tabs
+There are also specific text fields for Research Interests and Teaching Summary, which appear on the Grants and Teaching tabs.

-#### No links

 Note that this is a plain text field, and cannot include hyperlinks (unlike the current profiles).
 Links to other websites can be added as Web addresses or Media, see below

 ### Web addresses